SimonVuong/TwitterSearch/README.md

 2. Sometimes the client will receive duplicate tweets with the same id.
 One possible solution to explore would be implementing [redis](https://github.com/antirez/redis) to cache tweets and prevent duplicate sends.
 To be honest, I'm not really sure why this error happens.
 However it may be related to the next bug.
 Temporarily fix by restarting browser or server.
 3. When searching for really popular terms such as "love" or "life" the browser will stop responding.
 While only a guess, it could be related to duplicate tweets or an inability to handle the volume of tweets.
 Temporarily fix by restarting server.
-4. Twitter streams are not properly closed/terminated.
-When a single browser reconnects multiple times then does a new search, the twitter 'tweet' even is fired multiple times per tweet, based on the number of reconnects.
+4. When a single browser reconnects multiple times then does a new search, the twitter 'tweet' even is fired multiple times per tweet, based on the number of reconnects.
+This could be due to impropper connection closing or multiple `twitter.on('tweet')...` calls.
 Temporarily fix by restarting server.

 ## Possible enhancements